Aliases for MESP2 Gene

 GeneCards Summary for MESP2 Gene

-MESP2 (Mesoderm Posterior Basic Helix-Loop-Helix Transcription Factor 2) is a Protein Coding gene.
-Diseases associated with MESP2 include spondylocostal dysostosis 2, autosomal recessive and spondylocostal dysostosis 2.
+MESP2 (Mesoderm Posterior BHLH Transcription Factor 2) is a Protein Coding gene.
+Diseases associated with MESP2 include spondylocostal dysostosis and mesp2-related spondylocostal dysostosis, autosomal recessive.
 Among its related pathways are Cardiac Progenitor Differentiation.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein dimerization activity.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein dimerization activity.
 An important paralog of this gene is MESP1.

 UniProtKB/Swiss-Prot Summary for MESP2 Gene